devceejay/devceejay/README.md

 ## About Me:

 My name is Chijioke Nwabasili.
-I am an aspiring Front-end web developer passionate about creating web experiences that are functional and visually appealing.
+I am an aspiring Front-end web developer with a strong passion for creating web experiences that are functional and visually appealing.
 My interest in web development began from a fascination of how websites work and a desire to bring my creativity into the digital world.

 Currently, I am honing my skills in JavaScript through structured and guided learning resources and building hands-on projects with the aim of growing into a proficient developer who can contribute to impactful projects and work with others to create meaningful digital experiences.